Ragunath1990/Mylar/README.md

 1. Just use the "public" branch to be have a more current version of mylar.
 2. My upstream is from git://g.csail.mit.edu/mylar
+3. Github has a statistical overview on the code

 # Mylar